 Up to that point, you know, they maybe recognized their sin, they recognized they needed cleansing, but when it came time to put their trust in Jesus Christ, they couldn't do it.
 They wouldn't do it.
 He didn't turn out to be the kind of Messiah they hoped for, you know, the one who would knock off the Romans and create a permanent welfare state.

 But his impact on the Jewish people, John's, was profound.
 He got them all the way to the place where they would acknowledge they were no better than Gentiles, outside the covenant of God.
-Can you see?
+Can you see the...
 This is a powerful thing, folks, because now what you've got is essentially the whole nation Israel confessing their spiritual bankruptcy, right?
-Confessing their spiritual bankruptcy.
-And that's where they needed to be to get ready for the one who could come alone and solve that problem, right?
+Confessing their spiritual bankruptcy; and that's where they needed to be to get ready for the One who could come alone and solve that problem, right?
 So John's ministry was critically preparatory.
 As you've got a whole nation of people now confessing their bankruptcy, desperately in need of a Savior and the Savior is on the scene and He comes and they don't want Him.

-Well, John also is placed here in a prophetic setting.
+Well, John also is placed here in a prophetical setting.
 We'll see that next time.

-Father, we again thank You this morning for Your Word, the entrance of which gives light and our horizons keep expanding the truth, opening up new vistas of clarity for us, as the drama of redemption unfolds.
-Thank You...thank You for the greatness of Your truth and may it penetrate every heart.
-I pray that there will be sinners convicted upon hearing the message today that they would reassess their true condition and see their deep sinfulness and the shame of it, the guilt of it and the judgment that awaits them and they would see themselves for what they are.
-No matter how religious they may be, in actuality there no better than pagans, no better than idolaters, no better than Gentiles, completely outside the covenant with no relationship to You whatsoever.
-And in their spiritual bankruptcy may that open confession come, prompted by the Holy Spirit and then may there come a turning to You, the living God, who will forgive sin through the sacrifice of Jesus Christ on the cross and that alone.
+Father, we again thank You this morning for Your Word, the entrance of which gives light and our horizons keep expanding, the truth opening up new vistas of...of clarity for us, as the drama of redemption unfolds.
+Thank You.
+Thank You for the greatness of Your truth and may it penetrate every heart.
+I pray that there will be sinners convicted upon hearing the message today, that they would reassess their true condition and see their deep sinfulness and the...the shame of it, the guilt of it, and the judgment that awaits it, and they would see themselves for what they are.
+No matter how religious they may be, in actuality they’re no better than pagans, no better than idolaters, no better than Gentiles, completely outside the covenant with no relationship to You whatsoever.
+And in their spiritual bankruptcy may that open confession come, prompted by the Holy Spirit, and then may there come a turning to You, the living God, who will forgive sin through the sacrifice of Jesus Christ on the cross and that alone.
 We pray that Your salvation will come to hearts even today, in Christ's name.
 Amen.